|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 It starred Wayne as half-Apache Indian wanderer and cavalry scout Hondo Lane (John Wayne) accompanied by a brown collie-like dog named Sam.
 He provided protection for down-to-earth, abandoned homesteader-settler woman Mrs. Angie Lowe (Geraldine Page in her screen debut, and an Oscar-nominated role) with young fatherless 10 year-old son Johnny (Lee Aaker), living in threatening Apache territory.

 She had previously been married to Ed Lowe (Leo Gordon) - a no-good gambler, cheat and adulterer, and Hondo had had a brief marriage to a now-deceased Apache bride.
 Hondo was forced to kill Mrs. Lowe's long-absent husband in self-defense.

 In 1868, on the western slope of the Rocky Mountains in Southwestern Colorado

-Nominated for a Best Screenplay Oscar, and noted for starring James Stewart in his third collaboration with director Mann, in a Technicolored, vengeful bounty-hunter tale with only five speaking roles.
+Nominated for a Best Screenplay Oscar, and noted for starring James Stewart in his third of five western collaborations with director Anthony Mann (also Winchester ’73 (1950), Bend of the River (1952), The Far Country (1954) and The Man From Laramie (1955)), in a Technicolored, vengeful bounty-hunter tale with only five acting-speaking roles.

 In the Territory of Wyoming during various range wars on the frontier